 SCCs are standard sets of contractual terms and conditions which the sender and the receiver of the personal data both sign up to.
 They include contractual obligations which help to protect personal data when it leaves the EEA and the protection of GDPR.

-It is the EEA sender of the personal data which must comply with GDPR rules, but UK receivers may want to assist those senders in complying, to make sure data continues to flow if we leave the EU without a deal.
+It is the EEA sender of the personal data which must comply with GDPR rules, but UK receivers may want to assist those senders in complying, to make sure data continues to flow if the transition period ends without adequacy.

 SCCs are not the only safeguard.
 Our guidance on international transfers.